Queen Sonja of Norway

-Sonja (born Sonja Haraldsen; 4 July 1937) is Queen of Norway since 17 January 1991 as the wife of King Harald V.
+Sonja (born Sonja Haraldsen; 4 July 1937) is Queen of Norway as the wife of King Harald V.

 Sonja and the then Crown Prince Harald had dated for nine years prior to their marriage in 1968.
 They had kept their relationship a secret due to the controversy of Sonja's status as a commoner.
 Harald had told his father, King Olav V, that he would remain unmarried if his father did not grant consent to marry Sonja.
-Upon their marriage, Sonja became crown princess and later the queen of Norway upon her husband's accession to the throne in 1991.
-The couple have two children together: Princess Märtha Louise and Crown Prince Haakon.
+Upon their marriage, Sonja became crown princess and later the queen of Norway upon her husband's accession to the throne in 1991, becoming Norway's first queen consort in 52 years.
+The couple has two children together: Princess Märtha Louise and Crown Prince Haakon.

-As queen, Sonja holds patronage with up to fifteen organisations.
+As queen, Sonja holds patronage of up to fifteen organisations.
 Sonja has also served as Vice President of the Norwegian Red Cross from 1987 to 1990.
+In 2005, she became the first queen to visit Antarctica.
+In 2017, she was awarded the Trysil-Knut Prize, making her the first woman to receive the award.
 She is also known for her interest in music, art and culture, having founded the Queen Sonja International Music Competition and the Queen Sonja Print Award.
 She is also a graphic artist and ceramicist, with many of her works being featured in exhibitions across Norway and other countries.

 Early life

-Sonja Haraldsen was born on 4 July 1937 in Oslo, the daughter of clothing merchant Karl August Haraldsen (1875–1959) and Dagny Ulrichsen (1898–1994).
-She had three siblings, Haakon Haraldsen (1921–2016), Gry Henriksen (1924–1971) and Karl Herman Haraldsen (1929–1936, who died in a boating accident).
+Sonja Haraldsen was born on 4 July 1937 in Oslo, the daughter of clothing merchant Karl August Haraldsen and Dagny Ulrichsen.
+She had three siblings, Haakon Haraldsen, Gry Henriksen and Karl Herman Haraldsen, who died in a boating accident.
 She grew up at Tuengen Allé 1B in the district of Vinderen in Oslo and completed her lower secondary schooling in 1954.
 She received a diploma in dressmaking and tailoring at the Oslo Vocational School, and a diploma from École Professionnelle des Jeunes Filles (a finishing school) in Lausanne, Switzerland.
 There, she studied accounting, fashion design, and social science.
 She returned to Norway for further studies and received an undergraduate degree (French, English and Art History) from the University of Oslo.